shivannis/xandr-docs-public/xandr-docs/articles/invest/add-basic-line-item-details.md

 ---
-title: Add Basic Line Item Details
+title: Microsoft Invest - Add Basic Line Item Details
 description: In this module, learn how to set the name, state, and ad type, as well as associate additional insertion orders to the line item, all from the Basic Settings section.
 ---

-# Add Basic Line Item Details
+# Microsoft Invest - Add Basic Line Item Details

 You can set the name, state, and ad type, as well as associate additional insertion orders to the line item, all from the **Basic Settings** section.
 You can also optionally assign an external code.